Community recovery in non-binary and temporal stochastic block models: Results for general SBMs

-To cluster sparse SBM in a polynomial time in $N$, we propose Algorithm~\ref{algo:likelihood_based_algo} which employs spectral clustering as a subroutine to produce a moderately accurate initial clustering, and then performs a refinement step through node-wise likelihood maximisation \cite{Gao_Ma_Zhang_Zhou_2017,Xu_Jog_Loh_2020}.
+To cluster non-binary SBMs in a polynomial time in $N$, we propose Algorithm~\ref{algo:likelihood_based_algo} which employs spectral clustering as a subroutine to produce a moderately accurate initial clustering, and then performs a refinement step through node-wise likelihood maximisation.
 Similarly to \cite{Gao_Ma_Zhang_Zhou_2017, Xu_Jog_Loh_2020}, for technical reasons related to the proofs, the initialisation step of Algorithm~\ref{algo:likelihood_based_algo} involves $N$ separate spectral clustering steps.
 A consensus step is therefore needed at the end, to correctly permute the individual predictions.
 Numerical experiments indicate that in practice it often suffices to do one spectral clustering on a binary matrix, and remove this consensus step.
 We will discuss practical aspects in more detail in Section~\ref{section:numerical_results}.

-The following theorem characterises the accuracy of Algorithm~\ref{algo:likelihood_based_algo} for sparse large-scale models, and implies that under some technical conditions this algorithm achieves the exponential error rate in Theorem~\ref{thm:asymptotic_exponential_bound_recovery}.
+The following theorem characterises the accuracy of Algorithm~\ref{algo:likelihood_based_algo} for large-scale models, and implies that under mild technical conditions this algorithm achieves the optimal error rate in Theorem~\ref{cor:recovery_conditions}.
 The proof of Theorem~\ref{thm:general_algo_consistency} is given in Appendix~\ref{appendix:consistency_likelihood_based_algo}.